by Stuart Goldsmith

 Copyright Stuart Goldsmith.
 All Rights Reserved.

-Stuart Goldsmith is a multimillionaire teacher, author and lecturer.
-He created a 16 million dollar fortune starting from heavy debt and despair, and has taught thousands of others how to live debt-free & wealthy.
+Stuart Goldsmith is a British multi-millionaire author and lecturer.
+He created a $16 million fortune starting from a position of heavy debt, average intelligence and no special skills.
+He has taught thousands of people how to get wealthy through his books and courses.